saverymax/optimal-design-data-integration/doc/source/modelling.md

 ```
 This can be found in the ```estimate_v_nuthatch``` function in the ```experimental_design_functions.R``` module within the source code.
 Of course, the variables used to fit this model are in memory during the exchange algorithm.
 The model is fit R times during the exchange algorithm, and we do not provide instructions here to fit a one-off model.
 This can be provided upon request.

-When running the exchange algorithm these models can be selected using the options 1 (with PO data) and 2 (without PO data, only PA data).
+When running the exchange algorithm these models can be selected using the options 1 (with PO + PA data) and 2 (without PO data, only PA data).
 For example
 ```
 Rscript optimal_design_application.R --working_dir=. --save_dir=experimental_runs/test_application --data_save_dir=data/ebird --exp_name=test_application --data_reps=4 --m=10 --min_visits=1 --max_visits=4 --vary_visits --random_starts=10 --model_selection=2 --p=0.2 --po_sample_prop=0.05 --exch_iter=40 --mcmc_iter=1000 --v_parallel --cores=4 --run_time=2
 ```